 Ocular toxoplasmosis can result from congenital infection or from reactivation of latent postnatally acquired infection and rarely develops during acute infection.
 Toxoplasma gondii is the most common cause of chorioretinitis in immunocompetent adults.
 The prevalence of ocular toxoplasmosis is unknown but has been estimated at 2% of seropositive patients.
 Relapse, even after therapy, particularly in the eye initially involved, is the rule.
 Patients may complain of blurry vision, scotoma, photophobia, redness, and excessive lacrimation.
 Atypical findings include eye pain, prominent retinal hemorrhage, and lack of retinal scarring on ophthalmologic examination.
 They warrant polymerase chain reaction (PCR) testing of the vitreous or aqueous fluid for toxoplasma DNA to confirm the diagnosis.

-- Acute HIV infection – Elicit exposure risk factors.
-Standard HIV testing (enzyme-linked immunosorbent assay; ELISA) may be negative at first but will become positive within a few weeks.
+Acute HIV infection – Elicit exposure risk factors.
+Standard HIV testing (ELISA) may be negative at first but will become positive within a few weeks.
 Check an HIV viral load, which is always positive in this setting.

 Immunocompromised Patient Differential Diagnosis:

 Primary CNS non-Hodgkin lymphoma of the brain is by far the most common entity in the differential diagnosis of toxoplasmic encephalitis.
 Patients virtually always have CD4 cell counts <50/mm3.
 Serology for toxoplasmosis is usually negative.
 CSF EBV DNA PCR detection is usually positive.
 Thallium-201 single proton emission CT (SPECT) scanning shows increased metabolic activity.
 A definitive diagnosis may require brain biopsy.